 Table 2.
-Effect of addition of different levels of vitamin E on the productive traits to diet broiler in cumulative production performance (1-42) day, under heat stress conditions.
+Effect of addition of different levels of vitamin E on the antioxidants tratis to diet broiler in antioxidants status (1-42) day, under heat stress conditions.

-\pm : Average standard error. a, b, c: The different letters within one row indicate significant differences between the coefficients at a significant level (P \leq 0.05).
-(T1): basal diet (control) (T2): Vitamin E at the level of 350 mg/kg feed.(T3): Vitamin E at the level of 600 mg/kg feed.
+\pm : Average standard error. a, b, c: The different letters within one row indicate significant differences between the coefficients at a significant level (P<0.05).
+(T1): basal diet (control) (T2): Vitamin E at the level of 350 mg/kg feed.
+(T3): Vitamin E at the level of 600 mg/kg feed.

-Figure 1 shows Effect of addition of different levels of vitamin E on the productivity and economic Index to diet broiler in cumulative production performance (1-42) day, under heat stress conditions, if a significant superiority is observed in the second and third treatments compared with the control treatment in the indicator of the productivity index, while there was a superiority of the second and third treatment over the first treatment (the control treatment) in the indicator of Economic Index.
-The reason for the increase in the treatments of the experiment in the productivity and economic Index may be due to the increase achieved in increasing the body weight of the experimental treatments compared with the control treatments [28].

-As well as the role of vitamin E on the meat quality and immunological response of broiler chickens are widely acknowledged.
+Figure 1 shows Effect of addition of different levels of vitamin E on the HDL, LDL and VLDL mg/dl to diet broiler in antioxidants status (1-42) day, under heat stress conditions, if a significant decrease is observed in the second and third treatments compared with the control treatment in the value of the HDL, while there was a significant decrease of the second and third treatment over the first treatment (the control treatment) in the value of the LDL.
+However, there was a significant decrease of the second and third treatment over the first treatment (the control treatment) in the value of the VLDL.
+The reason for the improvement in the treatments of the experiment in the HDL, LDL and VLDL mg/dl may be due to the role of vitamin E on the meat quality and immunological response of broiler chickens are widely acknowledged.
 Vitamin E acts directly on the cell or indirectly modifies metabolic and endocrine characteristics as a main antioxidant of cell membranes [29].
 Recent research, however, has produced conflicting findings on the effects of vitamin E on broiler chicken development performance, particularly in relation to the size of the vitamin E response in accordance with the quantity of supplementation used [30].

-As an antioxidant, vitamin E lessens the pathology caused by free radicals in both inflammatory and regular metabolic conditions [29].
-Vitamin E modifies the expression of genes that are regulated by free radical signaling by regulating free radical synthesis, which in turn impacts free radical-mediated signal transduction processes [31].
+As an antioxidant, vitamin E lessens the pathology caused by free radicals in both inflammatory and regular metabolic conditions [31].
+Vitamin E modifies the expression of genes that are regulated by free radical signaling by regulating free radical synthesis, which in turn impacts free radical-mediated signal transduction processes [30].

+Figure 1.
+Effect of addition of different levels of vitamin E on theVLDL, LDL HDL mg/dl to diet broiler in antioxidants status (1-42) day, under heat stress conditions.